sumo-digital-academy/cs_portfolio/about-a.markdown

 My name is Jo and I'm a Computer Science student at the University of Sheffield with <span class="text-highlight">a huge passion for game development</span>.
 I love <span class="text-highlight">the mix of tech and creativity that goes into making games</span>.
 My goal is to use my tech skills to create <span class="text-highlight">mind-blowing gaming experiences</span> for AAA games.
 This portfolio showcases my most up to date knowledge and skills as I work towards becoming a programmer in the <span class="text-highlight">exciting world of game development</span>.

 <span class="annotate-highlight">
-Annotation: Any employer would expect candidates to express enthusiasm for the industry/company they are applying to join, but this is especially true in games where there is significant competition.
+<i>Any employer would expect candidates to express enthusiasm for the industry/company they are applying to join, but this is especially true in games where there is significant competition.
 That doesn’t mean that everyone who works in the industry must be a die-hard gamer, but you do need to be excited about applying your technical skills to creative projects.
-It isn’t enough to just love playing games.
+It isn’t enough to just love playing games.</i>
 </span>